 NJAC was akin to the JAC in the UK.
 A trend in most of the Commonwealth countries.
 (Source: Judicial Appointments in the Commonwealth: Is India Bucking the Trend?)

 A process and situation that is replete with the proliferation of bias and prejudice.

-There are many cases where the prejudice and bias of the courts and the judges comes out in ways that have provoked wide-spread reaction and criticism.
-Two cases which are specifically exemplary in the difference of their treatment are those of Nupur Sharma and Mohammad Zubair - the guy who instigated Muslims to attack Nupur and her supporters such that the gory and sordid drama of beheadings and killings has still not ceased!
+There are many cases where the prejudice and bias of the courts and the judges come out in ways that have provoked widespread reaction and criticism.
+Two cases that are specifically exemplary in the difference in their treatment are those of Nupur Sharma and Mohammad Zubair - the guy who instigated Muslims to attack Nupur and her supporters such that the gory and sordid drama of beheadings and killings has still not ceased!

 The widespread criticism made the Indian Chief Justice NV Ramana call those reactions "ill-informed and agenda-driven".

 The tweets of a guy who instigates violence are his right to freedom of expression and a safety valve (Source: "Dissent is the safety valve of democracy"), but the criticism of the judges and courts is "agenda-driven"?